virus-evolution/gofasta/README.md

 # gofasta

-Some functions for dealing with alignments, developed to handle SARS-CoV-2 data as part of the [COG-UK project](https://www.cogconsortium.uk/).
+A command-line utility for genomic epidemiology, developed to handle SARS-CoV-2 alignments as part of the [COG-UK project](https://www.cogconsortium.uk/).

 ### Third party licences / acknowledgements